Z-Pak / Zithromax Antibiotic Lawsuit

 A May 2012 study triggered the new guidance, along with, another study by Pfizer, the antibiotic’s maker, which assessed risks to electrical activity of the heart in those taking azithromycin.

-A New England Journal of Medicine study last May – which was paid for by the National Heart, Lung and Blood Institute – found there would be 47 extra heart-related deaths per one million course of treatment with five days of Zithromax, as compared to 10 days of amoxicillin and other antibiotics.
+A New England Journal of Medicine study in May – which was paid for by the National Heart, Lung and Blood Institute – found there would be 47 extra heart-related deaths per one million course of treatment with five days of Zithromax, as compared to 10 days of amoxicillin and other antibiotics.
 The FDA said risks of cardiovascular death associated with levofloxacin (Levaquin) treatment were similar to those associated with azithromycin treatment.

 Dr. Harlan Krumholze, a Yale University health outcomes specialist who was not involved in the study, downplayed its findings.
 He told the AP last May: “People need to recognize that the overall risk is low.”
 He also posited that more research was needed, but said that patients with heart disease, “[s]hould probably be steered away” from Zithromax.